alphakennyn/BotPressTest/README.md

 - Add feature to do modifications from the web server
 - Dockerize the application to run everything from 1 script
-- Build some repository that manages the watchers and inject that into file-server middlewares.
+- Build some repository that manages the file watchers and inject that into file-server middlewares.
+    - close watcher if user disconnects.
 - Improve logging (winston)
+- UI layout? (css is not my forte :))